How to spend 2 Hours in Downtown Port Orchard

 110 Harrison Ave

 Port Orchard loves Bevco and the vision + team behind this legit local spot.
-Beer lovers will get lost in the MASSIVE selection on tap, in bottles and cans.
-Plus, foodies will love the menu full of comfort favorites.
+Beer lovers will get lost in the MASSIVE selection on tap, in bottles, and cans.
+Plus, foodies will love all the comfort favorites.
 Their patio overlooks Sinclair Inlet and is the perfect place to sip a beer or cider on a hot day.
 We are fans of the rice quinoa bowl, their flatbreads, and amazing mac and cheese!

 707 Bay St

-pick up something new to read at Salmonberry Books & Find the Path Books
+Pick up something new to read at Salmonberry Books

 Salmonberry Books ~ 715 Bay St // Find the Path Books ~ 710 Bay St

-Bay Street has two excellent book stores…right across the street from each other!
-If you’re looking for your next good read then pop into either or both of these locally owned independent book stores.
+Bay Street has an excellent bookstore.
+If you’re looking for your next good read, then pop into Salmonberry Books, a locally owned independent bookstore.

 explore kitsap further with these resent articles + guides